vesoft-inc/nebula-docs/docs-1.1/README.md

+> !!!
+Note: Nebula Graph 1.x is not actively maintained.
+Please move to Nebula Graph [2.x](https://docs.nebula-graph.io/).
+> The data format, rpc protocals are not compatible.

 # What is Nebula Graph

 **Nebula Graph** is an open-source graph database capable of hosting super large-scale graphs with billions of vertices (nodes) and trillions of edges, with milliseconds of latency.
 It delivers enterprise-grade high performance to simplify the most complex data sets imaginable into meaningful and useful information.